 - All information necessary to understand the case and make a decision must be included in the appeal packet.
 The case will be considered on the basis of the information provided to the reviewing entity: subsequent information will not be considered.

-- Appeal packets directed either to the Associate Provost for Graduate Education or to the Graduate Academic Appeals Committee should be submitted as email attachments to Amy Gillies, Manager of Graduate Affairs, email@example.com.
+- Appeal packets directed either to the Associate Provost for Graduate Education or to the Graduate Academic Appeals Committee should be submitted as email attachments to Akitta Robertson, Graduate Program Coordinator, email@example.com.

 Graduate Academic Appeals Committee